elysium-suite/aeacus/docs/checks.md

 type = 'AutoCheckUpdatesEnabled'
 ```

 **Command**: pass if command succeeds.
 Use of this check is discouraged.
+This check will NOT return an error if the command is not found

 ```
 type = 'Command'